Cat's Away: This manager might need to hire a babysitter

 Mel and Pearl Shaw

-Part one of a three part series
+Part one of a two part series

 Mel and Pearl Shaw